snstac/seatak/docs/source/index.rst

    :alt: ATAK Screenshot with PyTAK Logo.

-AirTAK Documentation
+SeaTAK Documentation
 ====================

-[AirTAK](https://www.snstac.com/blog/introducing-airtak-v1) is a standalone ADS-B to [TAK](https://www.tak.gov) Gateway.
-AirTAK Open Source is the purpose-built operating system used by AirTAK gateways.
+[SeaTAK](https://www.snstac.com/blog/introducing-seatak-v1) is a standalone ADS-B to [TAK](https://www.tak.gov) Gateway.
+SeaTAK Open Source is the purpose-built operating system used by SeaTAK gateways.
 It is based on Debian, and runs on most ARM64 small-board computers, including the Raspberry Pi.

 Don't want to roll your own?
-You can order an assembled & tested [AirTAK go-kit](https://www.snstac.com/store/p/airtak-v1).
+You can order an assembled & tested [SeaTAK go-kit](https://www.snstac.com/store/p/seatak-v1).

 Check out the :doc:`install` further information on installing this project.
 Configuration parameters and their behavior can be found in the :doc:`config`.